adriaandotcom/laspalmas.adriaan.io/_posts/between-marketeers-developers-and-happiness-people.md

 For the people at home: [comfortzonecrusher.com](http://www.comfortzonecrusher.com)

-I rented a bigger appartment with 2 bedrooms, and had some interesting comments on it.
-Christian was saying, why are you spending this money on this appartment if you can get something cheaper.
+I rented a bigger apartment with 2 bedrooms, and had some interesting comments on it.
+Christian was saying, why are you spending this money on this apartment if you can get something cheaper.

 Then old people story on reddit.
 Invest in experiences and not in product.
-I think those experences are with fun people around you, so make it easy to have your friend over.
+I think those experiences are with fun people around you, so make it easy to have your friend over.

 My mother was a little protective, like maybe this extra space does not make people come over...